Entiminae

 Head of Compsus auricephalus indicating mandibular scar.

-The Entiminae are a large subfamily in the weevil family Curculionidae, containing most of the short-nosed weevils, including such genera as Entimus, Otiorhynchus, Phyllobius, Sitona, and Pachyrrhynchus.
+The Entiminae, or broad-nosed weevils, are a large subfamily in the weevil family Curculionidae, containing most of the short-nosed weevils, including such genera as Entimus, Otiorhynchus, Phyllobius, Sitona, and Pachyrrhynchus.
 In comparison with their stunning diversity, only a few of these weevils are notorious pests of major economic importance.
 Entimines are commonly encountered in the field, including urban environments, and abundant in entomological collections.

 Diversity

 There are over 12,000 described species in the Entiminae subfamily worldwide, distributed in over 1,370 genera, which total nearly 14,000 by more recent counts.
 Most tribes are represented in only one biogeographic region of the world.
 The current classification within the subfamily has been recognized as artificial rather than reflecting natural groups.

 General morphology

 Besides the shape of their broad and short rostrum, most entimines are easily recognized by the presence of a mandibular scar that appears when a deciduous process falls off the mandible, shortly after the emergence of the adult from the pupal stage.